RajdeepChoudhury/NexChat-Global-Chat-Application/readme.md

 ## 📜 License

-This project is created for **educational and learning purposes**.
-Feel free to use, modify, and improve it according to your needs.
+This project is licensed under the MIT License - see the LICENSE file for details.